aquilax/hranoprovod-cli/docs/install.md

 You can download `.deb` and `.rpm` packages from [GitHub releases](https://github.com/aquilax/hranoprovod-cli/releases)

+### asdf

+[asdf](https://github.com/asdf-vm/asdf) is an extendable version manager for linux and macOS.

+hranoprovod can be installed using a plugin as follows:

+    asdf plugin add hranoprovod https://github.com/aquilax/asdf-hranoprovod.git
+    asdf install hranoprovod latest

 ## Snapcraft

 You can find the latest Snapcraft releases [here](https://snapcraft.io/hranoprovod-cli)